evo-lua/evo-lua.github.io/docs/background-information/design/drafts/event-handling.md

 Event emitters in NodeJS are generally less readable than they could be (like most JavaScript code...).
 Therefore, a more flexible naming scheme that supports adding information without sacrificing readability should be adopted.
 Since event names are effectively constants (enum values), capitalizing them only seems consistent with established C/Lua programming practice.

+### Network Messages and Events

+Messages received from a remote peer can trigger events directly, and messages to be sent can trivially be constructed from events.
+This is (presumably) what happens in the World of Warcraft client, and also in NodeJS, which indicates that the model fits well with a networked application such as a server based on libuv.
+Hence both NodeJS and the WOW API are referenced herein as case studies, with the goal of finding a design that hopefully improves on their weaknesses.

 ### Variable Number of Arguments

 In the original WOW API, event handlers would pass multiple values via varargs, like ``OnEvent(eventID, ...)``.
-This has proven to cause issues when signatures inevitably have to change, which is why arguments should be passed as an ``payload`` table.
+This has proven to cause issues when signatures inevitably have to change, which is why arguments should be passed as a ``payload`` table.
 Entries should be indexed with the argument name, so that accessing missing fields raise a script error, and no changes need to be made to legacy code when new ones are added or unused properties are removed.

-### Network Messages and Events

-Messages received from a remote peer can trigger events directly, and messages to be sent can trivially be constructed from events.
-This is (presumably) what happens in the World of Warcraft client, which indicates that the model fits well with a networked application such as a server based on libuv.
-Hence both NodeJS and WOW API are referenced here, with the goal of finding a design that hopefully improves on their weaknesses.
-A similar thing happens in JavaScript.
+Events are objects in JavaScript as well, which may however be due to the lack of varargs in early versions.

 ## Technical Constraints